thuzjc/NSFA-Net/README.md

 # **NSFA-Net**
-**Noise-Aware Epileptic Seizure Prediction  Network via Self-Attention Feature Alignment**

-A noise-aware epileptic seizure prediction network that aligns multi-layer features and maintains the contextual consistency, achieving SOTA performance.
+**A noise-aware epileptic seizure prediction network** that aligns multi-layer features and maintains the contextual consistency, achieving SOTA performance.

 This project provides the code for model training and testing.